faheem047/devops-qoala-assignment--Md-Faheem-Akram-21uec090/Steps_Documentation_Readme.md

   ![alt text](<screenshots_ignore/13.png>)

-   # note that here i have specified port of machine to inside docker-compose as i was using  bridge driver isloated from host which diiferent from pushed code on github
+   # note that here i have specified port of machine to inside docker-compose as i was using  bridge driver isloated from host which is little  diiferent from pushed code on github

   ![](<screenshots_ignore/14.png>)